ABCurado/quorum-politico-2024/README.md

 This is a Svelte project styled with tailwind and build from the start to run on cloudflare pages.

-To start the project locally you just need to:
+To start the project locally:

 Install npm modules
 ```